dynamsoft-dws/vscode-snippet-extension/README.md

-# Dynamsoft Webcam SDK for Windows: JavaScript SDK for Any Web Browsers
+# Dynamsoft Camera SDK for Windows: JavaScript SDK for Any Web Browsers
-[Dynamsoft Webcam SDK][1] provides JavaScript APIs that enable you to easily capture images and video streams from USB Video Class (UVC) compatible webcams from within a browser.
+[Dynamsoft Camera SDK][1] provides JavaScript APIs that enable you to easily capture images and video streams from USB Video Class (UVC) compatible webcams from within a browser.
 With the browser-based webcam library, you can capture a live video stream into a container and grab an image with a couple lines of code in your web application.

 ## Screenshot